-23. Retirement Age
+24. Retirement Age

-The Corporation's Bylaws provide that a Director will retire at the annual meeting of shareholders following the director's 72nd birthday.
+The Corporation's Bylaws provide that a Director will retire at the annual meeting of shareholders following the director's 75th birthday.

-24. Formal Evaluation of the Chief Executive Officer
+25. Formal Evaluation of the Chief Executive Officer

 The Management Development and Compensation Committee evaluates the Chief Executive Officer annually, and reviews its actions with the Board of Directors.
-The Board may communicate its views to the Chief Executive Officer through the Chairman of the Management Development and Compensation Committee.
+The Board may communicate its views to the Chief Executive Officer through the Lead Independent Director or the Chairman of the Management Development and Compensation Committee.
 The Management Development and Compensation Committee's evaluation of the Chief Executive Officer is based upon a combination of objective and subjective criteria and is discussed fully each year in the Corporation's annual proxy statement.

-25. Succession Planning
+26. Succession Planning